vegaprotocol/documentation/docs/concepts/assets/accounts.md

 The insurance pool holds funds that have been collected if a liquidity provider pays a penalty for not providing their committed liquidity, or if a trader is closed out.
 The funds in the pool are called on if a market's events cause extreme movements, and traders become too distressed to cover their losses.

 Once a market settles and terminates, any amount left in a market's insurance pool is transferred to the asset insurance pool, which can then be drawn on by other markets that use the same settlement asset.
+However, the behaviour is different when a market is defined as a parent to a successor.
+In a successor market proposal, a portion of a market's insurance pool can be earmarked for transfer to the successor market.

 :::note Read more
 * [Market lifecycle](../trading-on-vega/market-lifecycle.md)